Foyin/ArduinoProjects/rangeBuzzer/readme.md

 #### Notes:
 In with the specific relay used here pin 7 is the input pin for channel1, pin 6 is the input pin for channel2, pin 5 is the input pin for channel2, pin 5 is the input pin for channel3, and pin 4 is the input pin for channel5.

+You can control volume of alarm with rotary encoder, that why it is better than a simple binary switch

 #### To use:
 Set up all the specified connections, open your IDE, pick your arduino and port, Upload rangeBuzzer.ino program and use your device.